Posázaví – The Lands of the Sázava

 Museums and Monuments

-If your passion is history, there’s plenty of it in Posázaví.
-From prehistoric settlements through the middle ages to the 20th century, there are several museums and monuments through the region.
+If history is your passion, there’s plenty of it to discover in Posázaví.
+From prehistoric settlements through the Middle Ages and into the 20th century, the region is dotted with museums and monuments.

-One example of such monuments is the former monastery in the town of Sázava.
-Once belonging to the Benedictine order, the monastery dates to the 11th century and contains a wealth of artifacts and documents as evidence of its historical importance as a centre of Slavic cultural education in the region.
+One example is the former monastery in the town of Sázava.
+Once belonging to the Benedictine order, the monastery dates back to the 11th century and contains a wealth of artefacts and documents attesting to its historical importance as a centre of Slavic cultural education.

 A Place to Stay and Something to Eat

-With all the options open to a visitor who chooses to get to know Posázaví on a deeper level than a day trip from the capital could ever provide, it’s crucial to find good accomodation to keep your things and good restaurants to keep you fed and your energy up for the next activity.
+For visitors who wish to get to know Posázaví on a deeper level than a single day trip could ever allow, it’s essential to find comfortable accommodation to rest and good restaurants to keep you well fed and ready for your next adventure.

-Happily, there are several forms of accomodation in various localities in the region ranging from rental apartments for the self-catering sorts all the way up to four star hotels.
-Similarly, there are many well reputed restaurants to choose from offering a variety of standard fare and local specialities.
+Happily, there are several forms of accommodation in various localities across the region, ranging from rental apartments for the self-catering traveller to four-star hotels.
+Similarly, there are many reputable restaurants to choose from, offering a variety of standard fare and local specialities.

 A delightful plate of breaded pheasant at the Stará Myslivna restaurant in the Konopiště chateau gardens.